create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### **ZERO**: SFVec2d/f

 Returns a vector with all elements set to 0.
+This property is read-only.

 #### **ONE**: SFVec2d/f

 Returns a vector with all elements set to 1.
+This property is read-only.

 #### **X_AXIS**: SFVec2d/f

 Returns the x-axis vector.
+This property is read-only.

 #### **Y_AXIS**: SFVec2d/f

 Returns the y-axis vector.
+This property is read-only.

 ### Instance Creation Method(s)